 Quantitative Performance Review Scales

 Annual performance review templates built around a template are generally used to assess broad-concept job competencies.
-They present a phrase or question about the employee’s performance and the reviewer rates to what degree the employee meets that expectation.
-These usually follow the format of:
+They present a phrase or question about the employee’s performance, and the reviewer rates to what degree the employee meets that expectation.
+These usually follow the format: